kwsong/kwsong.github.io/_pages/04_teaching.md

 <p/>

 <details><summary><b>Princeton University Writing Center Fellow (Fall 2008 - Spring 2011)</b></summary>
 <br>I was one of ~50 undergraduate and graduate student fellows selected to work at the Writing Center.
-I held hour-long, one-on-one sessions (>50 conference hours per semester) with student working on writing assignments, dissertations, and oral presentations that varied in topic and discipline.
+I held hour-long, one-on-one sessions (>50 conference hours per semester) with students working on writing assignments, dissertations, and oral presentations across different topic and discipline.
 I regularly took part in intensive training sessions and workshops with other Fellows.
 </details>